BLACK BRITISH THEATRE AND PERFORMANCE

 The Stay Club Kentish Town is located just a few blocks from the Kentish Town Underground station on the Northern Line and bus lines offering direct transportation to BADA and all central London Locations.
 It is a 12 minute walk to the world-famous Camden Market and a 20 minute walk to Hampstead Heath, a large and ancient park that contains spectacular views from one of the highest points in all of London.

 BADA is not an accredited US institution; we are unable to provide academic credit for the course.

-With its intensive workload, 88 contact hours and 40 further unsupervised work hours, this program has a suggested credit equivalency of two 3 credit courses, in line with other programs BADA runs.
-You will finish the program with a portfolio of work, and the course director can provide a written assessment for your home institution.
+With its intensive workload, 88 contact hours and 40 further unsupervised work hours, this programme has a suggested credit equivalency of two 3 credit courses, in line with other programmes BADA runs.
+You will finish the programme with a portfolio of work, and the course director can provide a written assessment for your home institution.

 Classroom and Coursework breakdown by hours

 Classroom time – 60 hours

 Theatre Trips – 24 hours

 Report on each theatre show we see – 8 x 2 = 16 hours

 Please visit our Covid-19 page for information on protocols and mitigations currently in effect at BADA.